Evaluating the jet/accretion coupling of Aql X-1: probing the contribution of accretion flow spectral components: Introduction

+Moreover, for NS-LMXBs, there is also debate on the appropriate X-ray spectral models to describe the spectra of different subtypes and/or spectral states.
+Some studies find degeneracies between thermal model component(s) and the Comptonised component when fitting spectra from both the hard and soft state \citep{2007ApJ...667.1073L..Lin2007}.
+This currently presents different pictures of the structure and energetics of NS-LMXBs, further complicating the interpretation of the physical processes in these systems.
+Such issues may be exacerbated in X-ray observations of short exposure, limited bandpass and/or low flux, where such model degeneracies provide statistically equivalent descriptions of the data.

+Classifying the spectral and timing properties of different LMXBs, allows one to track and study the transition between the hard, soft, and quiescent states.
 For BH-LMXBs, the evolution typically follows an increase in intensity from quiescence to the hard state, followed by a transition to the soft state through intermediate states at a somewhat constant intensity.
 Then the intensity decreases and the system transitions to the hard state and finally decays back to quiescence.
 In a hardness-intensity diagram \citep[like presented in][]{2004MNRAS.355.1105F..HID}, this follows a q-shape.
 For NS-LMXBs, the spectral behaviour is more complex.
 This behaviour can be identified both by the hardness-intensity diagram and the colour-colour diagram.
-For high accretion rates Z-shapes can be identified, and for lower accretion rates atoll-shapes can be identified.
-Comparing this to the properties of BH-LMXBs, the states identified for both these types of sources can be broadly interpreted as the equivalent of the hard, transitional/intermediate, and soft states respectively \citep{2010ApJ...719..201H..atoll}, and will be referred to as such in this work \footnote{See \cite{2015MNRAS.454.1371W} for a discussion on the nuance of this topic.}.
-During an outburst of a NS-LMXB, it will transition through these states, and often show hysteresis in the hardness-intensity diagram \citep{2003MNRAS.338..189M..hysteris}.
+For high accretion rates Z-shapes can be identified, and for lower accretion rates atoll-shapes can be identified in colour-colour diagrams.
+Comparing this to the properties of BH-LMXBs, the states identified for both these types of sources can be broadly interpreted as the equivalent of the hard, transitional/intermediate, and soft states respectively \citep{2010ApJ...719..201H..atoll}, and will be referred to as such in this work\footnote{See \cite{2015MNRAS.454.1371W} for a discussion on the nuance of this topic.}.
+During an outburst of a NS-LMXB, it will transition through these states, and often show hysteresis in the hardness-intensity diagram \citep{2003MNRAS.338..189M..hysteresis}.